lucydot/ChooChoo/docs/instructors/setup.md

 #### Create gh-pages branch

-You may need to enable Github to publish your gh-pages branch.
+You need to create a gh-pages branch, this will be used to publish webpages from.
 To do this:

 1. Visit your repository landing page (at github.com/organisation_name/repo_name/)
 2. Click on `main` towards the top left hand corner